snbrown07/jsExercises-April5-2016/README.md

 **If you get stuck, ask for help from a mentor!**

-You are expected to complete and submit this project by the end of this week.
+You are expected to complete and submit these exercises by the end of this week.
 Don't waste time!

 ## Submission
 ```bash